Find out what trustees need to do before deciding whether to make a grant to an organisation that isn’t a charity.

 Making grants to organisations that aren’t charities may present new opportunities to further your charity’s purposes.
 Grants can be for specific activities or services or, in some cases, to develop the organisation’s capacity to deliver activities or outcomes that will further the charity’s own purposes.
 Remember though, that organisations which aren’t charities don’t have to deliver public benefit or comply with charitable purposes, and may be unfamiliar with charity law requirements.

-So you need to understand the risks and boundaries before you start.
-Any grant your charity makes must only be used for activities that are within your charity’s purposes.
-This means there are limits on what you can fund.
+So you need to understand the relevant risks and boundaries, as well as the opportunities, before you start.
+Any grant your charity makes must only be used to further or support your charity’s purposes, and for no other purpose.
+This means there will always be limits and conditions on what you can fund.

 - make sure you understand your own charity’s purposes